Larry Christenson: Early life

-Christenson attended Marysville (WA) High School where he was noted more for his basketball than baseball skills.
+Christenson attended Marysville High School in Marysville, Washington where he was noted more for his basketball than baseball skills.
 He struck out 143 batters in 72 innings and had an earned run average (ERA) of 0.28 in his senior year.

 Career

-He was selected third overall in the first round by the Phillies in the 1972 MLB draft just one day after his graduation.
+Christenson was selected third overall in the first round by the Phillies in the 1972 MLB draft, just one day after his graduation.

 A short time later, he began his professional career with the Phillies’ Minor League Baseball (MiLB) Pulaski Phillies of the Appalachian League.
 Both his first MiLB and MLB hits were home runs and he is tied with Rick Wise for most home runs (11) by a pitcher in Phillies history.

 Christenson made his MLB debut on April 13, 1973, beating the National League (NL)-rival New York Mets, 7–1, while pitching a complete game.
 At the time, he was the youngest player in MLB at age 19; he would remain so until 18-year-old David Clyde debuted for the Texas Rangers, that June 27.

 Christenson would bounce back and forth from the majors to the minors until 1975, when the Phillies called him up to stay.
 He went 11–6 that season and would become a key cog on Phillies teams that would win three straight NL Eastern Division titles (1976–1978).
 Christenson would have his best seasons those three years: 1976, going 13–8 with a 3.68 earned run average (ERA); 1977 (his best season), when he went 19–6 with a 4.06 ERA, winning 15 of his last 16 decisions; and 1978, where he slipped to 13–14, despite posting a career-best ERA of 3.24.
 In the 1978 National League Championship Series, Christenson was the Phillies’ Game 1 starter.